seng637-summer/seng637-a5-chd-vicis/Assignment5-ReportTemplate.md

 | Geometric (subset, effort per interval = 0)                  |  a            | a|

 ## Result of range analysis
-In order to select the best range the team used the arithmetical mean test to select which subset of data has an increasing reliability, as reliability models should only be used on data where the overall reliability is increasing as testing continues.
-By plotting the time interval and cumulative errors and then calculating the inter-failure time assuming an even distribution amoungst each interval it is very obvious when the reliability growth increases or decreases.
-As can be seen in the table below the reliabilty growth increaes from 1-18, after which is decreases from 19-24 and then eventually increases again  25-31, so for this assignment the subset of data selected is from 1-18 or 25-31.
-Unfortunetly the C-SFRAT software does not appear to be flexible enough to trend subsets that don't start from time interval 0 as many errors occured see [here]().
+To determine the optimal range, the team employed the arithmetic mean test.
+This test helped identify a subset of data with consistently improving reliability.
+As mentioned in the lecture notes, it's important to apply reliability models exclusively to data showing a consistent increase in reliability during testing.
+The approach involved creating a graph displaying time intervals and cumulative errors.
+By calculating inter-failure times with the assumption of an even distribution across each interval, it became clear when reliability growth was on the rise or decline.
+The data table below demonstrates this pattern.
+Reliability growth is evident from intervals 1 to 18, followed by a decline from intervals 19 to 24, and a subsequent increase from intervals 25 to 31.
+Therefore, for this task, the chosen data subset comprises intervals 1 to 18 and 25 to 31.
+Unfortunately, the C-SFRAT software lacks the flexibility to analyze subsets that don't initiate from time interval 0 due to several errors encountered [here]().

 | Time Interval | Cumulative Failure Count | Arithmetical mean|
 |--|--|--|